Home > Technical Information (page1 / 2)

 But if you are planning to apply to mouse tissue, blocking of internal mouse IgG will be needed before staining.
 For example, Vector M.O.M.
 Immunodetection kit (code.PK2200) may be useful for blocking of mouse IgG.

-2 Immunohistochemistry: Protocol can be available at JaICA web site.
+2 Immunohistochemistry: Protocol is available HERE.

 Application of anti HEL antibody to HUVECs